ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/circuit-breaker.md

 kubectl apply -f ~/demo/circuit-breaker.yaml
 ```

-And curl the endpoint.
+Curl the endpoint.

 ```execute-1
 curl -s $SESSION_NAME-ingress.$INGRESS_DOMAIN/breaker/delay/3 | jq
 ```

 We should see something like the below returned.
-The request timed out.
+According to the SCG the request timed out.

 ```
 {